obviyus/SuperSeriousBot/README.md

 bun run operator search-index --chat-id -1001234567890 bun run operator search-memory --chat-id -1001234567890
 ```

+Before deploying `/model based` to an existing database, run
+`bun run operator migrate-model-settings` with that database's environment.
+This
+adds the nullable model-setting field and preserves existing settings.
+Run it
+separately before replacing the bot.

 Before deploying the incremental search indexer to an existing database, run
 `bun run operator migrate-query-schema` with that database's environment.